CHAPTER 17.05: ESSENTIAL SERVICE UTILITIES

 (iii) public service announcements on local radio stations starting 15 days before the public meeting; and

-(C) Implementation of the public involvement program shall commence within 120 days from the issuance date of written acknowledgement.
+(C) Implementation of the public involvement program shall commence within 120 days from the issuance date of written acknowledgment.

-(D) Upon completion of the public involvement program elements, the applicant shall create and submit to the director a decisional document that describes how the public involvement program was implemented, the nature of public comment, the chosen course of action, timeline for construction, and the public’s appeal process.
+(D) Upon completion of the public involvement program elements, the applicant shall create and submit to the director a decisional document that describes how the public involvement program was implemented, a summary of public comments and concerns, the chosen course of action, an estimated timeline for construction, and a brief description of the proposed process for addressing public concerns during the future phases of the project.
 Copies of all written public comments and an audio record, if available, shall be included in the decisional document.

 17.05.050 DEFINITIONS.